Ikhtiyaruddin Ghazi Shah: History

 Ikhtiyaruddin was the son and successor of Fakhruddin Mubarak Shah.
-During his reign in 1350, he lost Chittagong region to the king of Arakan.
 He was the second and final ruler of the Mubarak Shahi Dynasty.
+He also issued his own coins struck in his own name.

 Death

 In 1352 Ilyas Shah, independent Sultan of Satgaon, who already captured the Lakhnauti Sultanate, attacked Sonargaon.
 In the battle Ikhtiyaruddin was defeated and killed.
 Thus for the first time in history, Bengal was unified comprising Sonargaon, Satgaon and Lakhnauti.